-So, in my attempt to keep things neat and tidy, we purchased this wooden storage box called Moppe from Ikea for £15.
+So, in my attempt to keep things neat and tidy, we purchased this wooden storage box called Moppe from Ikea for £15 to create some seed storage.

 The paint covered really well, so I only needed to apply the one coat before conditioning the drawers by rubbing the side of a piece of chalk all over it and then wiping it all off.